djamiranda/horiseon/readme.md

 ## Description

-Refactor code for existing Horiseon site.
-Updated semantic structure of HTML, included comments for each element changed, validated all links are working properly, updated & consolidated CSS selector s & properties to increase efficiency & accessibility.
+Refactored code for existing Horiseon site.
+Updated semantic structure of HTML, included comments for each element changed, validated all links are working properly, updated & consolidated CSS selectors & properties to increase efficiency & accessibility.

 ## Refactored Site